johntrogan/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

  |`vfat`||
  |`xfs`||

   > [!NOTE]
+  > If Real-Time Protection is enabled, ensure that the `no_root_squash` export option is set for NFS v3.
+Without this option, scanning NFS v3 will fail.

+  > [!NOTE]
   > Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient extended Berkeley Packet Filter (eBPF) technology.
   > If eBPF isn't supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, then Audit framework (`auditd`) must be enabled on your system.